-While a majority of colleges don’t request an interview, some schools do make it part of the application process—even if optionally.
-Knowing what to expect ahead of time can make the college interview a bit less stressful.
+While a majority of colleges don’t request an interview, some schools do make it part of the application process—even if it’s optional, leaving it out could hurt your chances.
+Knowing what to expect ahead of time can make a college interview a bit less stressful.

 There are few colleges in the United States that make a college interview part of the application process, and some of these schools actually don’t even make it mandatory.
 However, if they give you the option to attend one or not, you should always say “Yes.”
-This extra steps provide you with the opportunity to make a great impression to your potential future school.
+This extra steps provide you with the opportunity to demonstrate interest to your potential future school.